 "Concussions can range from mild to severe, and while the symptoms are not always obvious even a mild concussion is a brain injury, and we have to take that seriously," says Burnside, who has served as a head certified athletic trainer in division 1 college athletics for 12 years.

 An estimated 2.5 million high school students report having a concussion each year.
 There are significantly higher risks among students who play multiple sports.

-As part of our partnership with Volusia County Schools, Florida Hospital will help the district strengthen its concussion protocols.
+As part of our partnership with Volusia County Schools, AdventHealth will help the district strengthen its concussion protocols.
 It will also dedicate a certified athletic trainer to act as a liaison with the schools.

 While trainers and other medical staff are the experts, not all concussions occur during a game.
 Some occur during a practice, where a certified athletic trainer is less likely to be present, or off the field entirely.
 Therefore, being educated about concussions can help prevent serious brain injury among children and teens.

 "Certified athletic trainers can't be everywhere young people sustain head injuries, so we hope that more public awareness will spare more kids the potentially devastating consequences of untreated brain injury," Burnside says.

 What Concussion Looks Like

 A concussion occurs when the brain bounces around in the skull, often after a fall or hit to the head.
 There are two ways to think about concussion symptoms in youth athletes: how they act and how they describe their symptoms.